vchkhr/company-management/README.md

 ## Admin panel

-1. To create the superuser, run `docker-compose exec -it api python manage.py createsuperuser --email admin@example.com --username admin`.
+1. To create the superuser, run `docker-compose exec -it api python manage.py createsuperuser --email admin@example.com`.
 Enter and repeat the password.
 2. Open `http://localhost:8000/admin/`.
 3. Use `admin@example.com` as an email and enter your password.

 ## Testing

-Run `./manage.py test` to run all tests or `./manage.py test users.tests.test_registration` to run a specific test.
+Run `.docker-compose exec -it api python manage.py test` to run all tests.